 In this paper, we generalize the $N=1$ substitution $u=>({\cal D}\Phi) $ to the $N=2$ supersymmetric case, assuming that

-where $i^2 =-1$ and $k_i, i=1,..4$ are arbitrary constants, and investigate the hamiltonian structure, Lax representation and conservation laws for the obtained equations after such substitution.
-Such substitution we call $BN=2$ supercomplexification.
-An unexpected feature of this supercomplexification is that if we directly substitute the ansatz eq. (\ref{sup}) to the conserved currents of the KdV equation then these are no longer conserved currents, in contrast to the $N=1$ case.
-As we show, such a supercomplexification leads us to the odd hamiltonian structures and to the superfermionic conserved currents.
+where $i^2 =-1$ and $k_j, j=1,...,4$ are arbitrary constants.
+We investigate the Hamiltonian structure, Lax representation and conservation laws for the obtained equations after such substitution.
+We call such substitution $BN=2$ supercomplexification.
+An unexpected feature of this supercomplexification is that if we directly substitute the ansatz eq.(\ref{sup}) to the conserved currents of the KdV equation, then the currents are no longer conserved currents, in contrast to the $N=1$ case.
+As we show, such a supercomplexification leads us to the odd Hamiltonian structures and to the superfermionic conserved currents.

-We investigate supercomplexifications of three equations: the KdV, Sawada-Kotera (S-K) and Kaup-Kupershmidt (K-K).
-For all these equations, we fixed the arbitrary constants in such a way that their bosonic sector could be transformed to the complex version of the KdV, S-K, K-K equations.
-This procedure justify the name of supercomplexification.
-The odd bi-hamiltonian structure, Lax representation and superfermionic conserved currents for new $BN=2$ supersymmetric Korteweg de Vries equation are given.
+We investigate supercomplexifications of three equations: the KdV, Sawada-Kotera (S-K) and Kaup-Kupershmidt (K-K) equations.
+For all these equations, we fix the arbitrary constants in such a way that their bosonic sector could be transformed to the complex version of the KdV, S-K, K-K equations.
+This procedure justifies the name of supercomplexification.
+The odd bi-Hamiltonian structure, Lax representation and superfermionic conserved currents for new $BN=2$ supersymmetric Korteweg-de Vries equation are given.
 For the $BN=2$ supercomplex Sawada-Kotera equation the Lax representation, odd bi-Hamiltonian structure and superfermionic conserved currents are defined.
-The $BN=2$ supercomplex Kaup-Kupershmidt equation is defined, for which the odd bi-hamiltonian structure is presented with its superfermionic conserved currents.
+The $BN=2$ supercomplex Kaup-Kupershmidt equation is defined, for which the odd bi-Hamiltonian structure is presented with its superfermionic conserved currents.

-All calculation use in the paper have been carried out with help of computer program Susy2 \cite{sus} written in computer algebra Reduce \cite{red}.
+All calculations used in the paper have been carried out with the help of computer program Susy2 \cite{sus}.

 The paper is organized as follows.
-In the first section the notation used in the non extended and in extended supersymmetry is explained.
-Next section contains description the non extended $N=1,BN=1$ and extended $N=2,BN=2$ supersymmetric KdV equation.
-In the second and third section we explain the non extended $N=1,BN=1$ and extended $N=2,BN=2$ supersymmetric Sawada-Kotera and Kaup-Kupershmidt equation.
-The last section is a conclusion.
+In the first section, the notation used in the non-extended and in extended supersymmetry is explained.
+Section 2 contains description of the non-extended $N=1,BN=1$ and extended $N=2,BN=2$ supersymmetric KdV equation.
+Section 3 and section 4 treat the non-extended $N=1,BN=1$ and extended $N=2,BN=2$ supersymmetric Sawada-Kotera and Kaup-Kupershmidt equations.
+The last section is the conclusion.